-Reich has been widely recorded starting back in the 1960s and ’70s by Columbia Masterworks, Deutsche Grammophon and ECM records.
-Beginning in 1985 he began an exclusive recording relationship with Nonesuch records.
-Since then Nonesuch has released 25 new recordings of his music including two large boxed sets.
+Reich has been widely recorded starting back in the 1960s and ’70s by Columbia Masterworks, Deutsche Grammophon, and ECM records.
+Beginning in 1985, he began an exclusive recording relationship with Nonesuch Records.
+Since then Nonesuch has released 22 new recordings of his music and two large boxed sets.
+Recent releases include the world premiere recordings of Reich/Richter, Runner, and Music for Ensemble and Orchestra.
 A definitive collection of his recordings by Nonesuch is planned for 2023.

 His 2019 work Reich/Richter, composed for a film by visual artist Gerhard Richter and film maker Corinna Belz, was presented in over 100 live performances by Ensemble Signal and International Contemporary Ensemble as part of the opening of The Shed in New York City.
 The work has since toured the UK and Europe, with performances by the Britten Sinfonia, Ensemble intercontemporain, Estonian National Symphony Orchestra, and Oslo Philharmonic.

 Reich’s documentary video opera works—The Cave and Three Tales, done in collaboration with video artist Beryl Korot—opened new directions for music theater and have been performed on four continents.
 His work Quartet, for percussionist Colin Currie, sold out two consecutive concerts at Queen Elizabeth Hall in London shortly after tens of thousands at the Glastonbury Festival heard Jonny Greenwood (of Radiohead) perform Electric Counterpoint, followed by the London Sinfonietta performing his Music for 18 Musicians.